slavanga/baseguide/README.md

 ## Buttons
 Buttons consist of base settings as wells as variations.
 Both can be configured in the settings file.
 It’s recommended to use a class for ```$button-selector``` instead of an element selector.
 Buttons often come in multiple forms (e.g. close buttons) where a lot of the base styles would have to be undone.

-The first button variation just adds to the existing base styles and get’s no class output.
+The first button variation (base) just adds to the existing base styles and get’s no class output.
 All further variations get their own class output, respecting the ```$meta-class-modifier``` setting.
 An advanced button variations config could look like this:

 ```scss